NASA is about to launch Lucy, a spacecraft set to explore never-before-seen worlds

-Far out in Jupiter's orbit lie the Trojan asteroids -- fossils from the rock collection that spawned the giant planets over 4 billion years ago.
-These hovering time capsules could hold the key to unlocking the origins of planets.
-Next week, NASA's Lucy mission is sending a spacecraft toward these ancient raw materials in an ambitious and daring attempt to access our solar system's well-preserved history.
+NASA is about to embark on a space archeology mission for the ages.
+Out in Jupiter's orbit lie a collection of rocks known as the Trojan asteroids -- fossils from the earliest era of our solar system.
+These time capsules are locked in a dance around the sun and could hold the key to unlocking the origins of the giant planets.

+Next week, NASA is sending the Lucy spacecraft toward these ancient raw materials in an ambitious and daring decade-long mission to access our solar system's well-preserved history.

 Perfectly named for the fossil that taught us about humanity's genesis, Lucy's 12-year-long trek promises to reveal a cosmic evolutionary record.
 The spacecraft will catch close-up views of a diverse selection of Trojan asteroids to help scientists decipher how and why our solar system's planets came to be.